txxasif/drive/internal/util/README_VALIDATION.md

 2. It then calls `validate.Struct(dst)` to validate against the struct's tags
 3. If there are errors, it builds a map of field name -> error message
 4. Your handler sends this map using `response.ValidationErrorWithFields()`

+This is the preferred method for validating requests in handlers, as it provides field-specific error information which creates a better user experience.

 ## Validation Tags